cayblood/saltaires/jekyll-site/events.md

 <h2 class="top">Upcoming Events</h2>

-### January 2019

-**First rehearsal of the 2019 season**:  Wednesday, January 9th at 7:00 PM at the South Jordan Legacy Retirement Residence, 1617 W Temple Ln, South Jordan, Utah 84095.

 ### February 2019

 **Thursday, February 14th – Singing Valentines**.
 [Order](/valentines) a singing valentine from a Saltaires quartet.
 So, right there you know we could resurrect our singing valentines order site for 2019 as soon as you’re ready.